demisto/content/Packs/OctoxLabs/Integrations/OctoxLabs/README.md

+This integration is for search your assets and fetch details them in OctoxLabs Asset Management Platform.
-Octox Labs Cyber Security Asset Management platform This integration was integrated and tested with version 3.0.1 of OctoxLabs
+This integration was integrated and tested with version 3.0.1 of OctoxLabs

 ## Configure OctoxLabs on Cortex XSOAR